-What alternatives to using the TV as a wireless screen
+What alternatives to using TV as a Wireless screen

 Miracast is a technology to turn a TV into a wireless screen but as mentioned above, it is not the only technology to offer this solution.
 There are several alternatives that we will see in this paragraph.

 The Chromecast is an HDMI adapter compatible with the Google Cast protocol with support for 4K technology (Chromecast Ultra).
 Google Cast can be used to send the full screen of the mobile device or multimedia contents directly from compatible apps ( Netflix , YouTube and Spotify to name the most famous).

 You can purchase the latest version of Google Chromecast from the official Google site .